-The Tirra, in particular, features water-resistant polyester webbing that dries very quickly, a lightweight EVA-foam midsole for maximum comfort, and a ladder lock enclosure that ensures the best custom fit.
+The Tirra features water-resistant polyester webbing that dries very quickly, a lightweight EVA-foam midsole for maximum comfort, and a ladder lock enclosure that ensures the best custom fit.

 They also have that superb Vibram outsole that gives you excellent traction.
 All of this and the sandals don’t sacrifice style!
 These walking sandals can wear from an urban setting to the great outdoors without missing a beat.
 The lugs on the outsole channel away water, and the anti-slip midsole will keep you stable whether you are walking through a puddle or a river.